scalameta/scalafmt/docs/configuration.md

 If true, applies config-style formatting:

 - if single-line formatting is impossible
-- if the source uses config-style and `newlines.source = classic/keep`
+- if `newlines.source = fold/unfold` or the source uses config-style

-- if other parameters force config-style (see below)
+Please note that other parameters might also force config-style (see below).

 ```scala mdoc:defaults
 optIn.configStyleArguments